Frequently Asked Questions

 I have tuition reimbursement from my organization.
 How do I register for the program?

-Students being reimbursed directly by their organization will typically pay up front for the first module, and request documentation throughout the program so they can obtain reimbursement from their company for each module.
+Students being reimbursed directly by their organization will typically pay up front, either by module or in full, and request documentation throughout the program so they can obtain reimbursement from their company upon satisfaction of the program and their company requirements.

 What is the program format?

-Currently, the program is set up as classroom training, meeting one night a week for a lecture-style discussion.
+Currently, the program is set up as in-classroom training, meeting one night a week for a lecture-style discussion.
+Out of class time for project and teamwork, along with takehome quizzes and exams, is also expected (at least 1-2 hours per week).

 What materials are required?

-All other materials, case studies, and other handouts will be provided in class.
+All other materials, case studies, and other handouts will be provided electronically and presented in class.
+Access to a computer / laptop is therefore, highly encouraged.

 Who are the instructors?

-Mr. Norm Prevost, PMP® is the lead instructor for the West Haven program, which begins every April.
-Mr. Judd Andres, PMP® is the lead instructor for the New London program, which begins every October.
-Both instructors may bring in guest speakers throughout the course.
+Mr. Judd Andres, PMP® is the primary instructor for the Project Management Certificate program, for the Fall cohort beginning every October, and the Spring cohort beginning every April.
+Guest instructors and speakers may also be brought in throughout the course.
 You can learn more about the instructors here.